ryan-mcclue/ryan-mcclue/src/mcu.md

 CI/CD:
 https://www.youtube.com/watch?v=z_hWRif-f_Y&list=PL4cGeWgaBTe1uwiqIAc6fwPzPpvgPZI2J

+A CI tool is just a server script runner and data store specialised for DevOps (developing and then operating/publishing) Jenkins (installing adding Jenkins public .asc key into keyring?) open source.
+We use pipeline approach Jenkins install will: launch daemon that will be run by 'jenkins' user on startup systemd-journald -> journalctl -u jenkins.service systemctl cat jenkins openJDK is open source implementation of Java.
+So, has own virtual machine Jenkins plugins (git, pipeline, webhook trigger, email extension)

+pipeline: checkout -> build -> static code analysis -> flash debug -> HIL debug -> flash release -> HIL release -> postbuild operations

+output results in as .xml for display later?

+have CI variables for say COM port etc.

 Inside build script, `echo #define $BUILD-TAG-$build_type > version.h` as checking we are running on correct version is essential

 Continous delivery ensures that product can be reliably released at any time